CQCL/hugr/specification/hugr.md

 outgoing ports may have any number of connected edges (0 is equivalent to a discard).
 All incoming ports must have exactly one edge connected to them.

-Our linear types behave like other values passed down a wire.
-Quantum gates behave just like other nodes on the graph with inputs and outputs, but there is only one edge leaving (or entering) each port.

 In fully qubit-counted contexts programs take in a number of qubits as input and return the same number, with no discarding.
 See [quantum resource](#quantum-resource) for more.